dinesh-58/CardsQL-legacy/README.md

+# This repo is deprecated.
+Refer to [CardsQL](https://github.com/dinesh-58/CardsQL) for an improved & updated version.
 # Flashcards + SQL = CardsQL

 Project submission for my Web Technology class slapped together with barebones knowledge of php.